-4410 Advanced Studies in German
+3310/4410 Advanced Studies in French I

 4 credits

-A course designed for upper-class German majors with a different topic dealing with aspects of the German literature or culture each semester.
-Course offerings include: Die deutsche Novelle; Deutsche Frauenliteratur; Kulturmetropole Berlin; Deutsche Filmemacherinnen und Literatinnen; Franz Kafka: Sein Leben und Werk.
-Prerequisite: Any German 3000 level course
+A course designed for upper-class French majors, with a different topic dealing with aspects of the French or Francophone literature or culture each semester.
+See topics under French 4410.

-2265; 3365; 4465 Special Topics in German

-4 credits

-except 3320.
+Prerequisites: Any French 3000 level course.